yogsototh/Scratch/multi/blog/Yesod-tutorial-for-newbies.md

 | `config/models`   | is where you'll configure the persistent objects (database tables). |

-During this tutorial we'll modify other files as well, but we won't look them in detail.
+During this tutorial we'll modify other files as well, but we won't explore them in detail.
-Also we didn't even typed any line of Haskell.
-But now, it is the time to start the interesting part.
+Now, it is the time to start the interesting part.

 ## Echo